7 Best generators for your RV air conditioner (Full reviews)

 Best dual fuel generator – DuroMax XP4400EH

-For RV owners that are only interested in dual-fuel generators, the DuroMax XP4400EH could be the one for you due to its ability to run on both propane and gasoline.
+For RV owners only interested in dual-fuel generators, the DuroMax XP4400EH could be the one for you due to its ability to run on propane and gasoline.

 DuroMax XP4400EH Dual Fuel Portable Generator-4400 Watt Gas or Propane Powered Electric...

-DuroMax claims that in gas mode, users can enjoy approx. 9 hours of runtime and in propane mode, it will go even longer.
+DuroMax claims that in gas mode, users can enjoy approx. Nine hours of runtime, and in propane mode, it will go even longer.

-Start-up power is rated at 4400 watts and then it reduces to 3500 running watts.
-This means that it is more than adequate for running RV AC systems in addition to all of your other electrical appliances.
+Start-up power is rated at 4400 watts, then reduces to 3500 running watts.
+This means it is adequate for running RV AC systems and other electrical appliances.ir?t=every00c 20&language=en US&l=li2&o=1&a=B009RBKGZC

-Another large benefit of DuroMax is the option to attach up to 20 gallons of propane.
-This fuel source is cheaper and more convenient and in my opinion, is the future of RV generators.
+Another significant benefit of DuroMax is the option to attach up to 20 gallons of propane.
+This fuel source is cheaper and more convenient and, in my opinion, is the future of RV generators.

-Noise levels are reasonable but maybe a little too loud for some RV owners.
-It has been described as having the same volume as a modern lawn mower.
-If noise is your primary concern, you should consider the WEN 56380i which is featured later in this article.
+Noise levels are reasonable but may be too loud for some RV owners, and it has been described as having the same volume as a modern lawn mower.
+If noise is your primary concern, consider the WEN 56380i featured later in this article.

 Best high-wattage generator – Westinghouse WGen6000

-Are you sure that you’ll have enough power to run your AC unit with the aforementioned generators?
-Would you also like the option of using your generator to power your home in the event of a blackout or power outage?
+Do you have enough power to run your AC unit with the abovementioned generators?
+Would you also like to use your generator to power your home in case of a blackout or power outage?

-If capacity is a concern to you, you should consider the Westinghouse WGen6000.
-This impressive generator has the highest wattage of all the machines on my list.
+If capacity concerns you, you should consider the Westinghouse WGen6000.
+This fantastic generator has the highest wattage of all the machines on my list.

-There will be no doubt that your AC unit will run without issue alongside all of your other electrical gadgetry with this powerful generator.
-This particular model has a start-up wattage of 7500 watts and it runs at 6000 watts under normal use.
+Undoubtedly, with this powerful generator, your AC unit will run without issue alongside all of your other electrical gadgets.
+This model has a start-up wattage of 7500 watts and runs at 6000 watts under regular use.

-Considering it is a gasoline generator, the powerful 420cc 4-Stroke engine has a decent running time of approx. 13 hours on a single 25-liter tank of fuel.
+Considering it is a gasoline generator, the powerful 420cc 4-stroke engine has a decent running time of approximately 13 hours on a single 25-liter fuel tank.

-Fans of the Westinghouse like the smooth electric startup and the rugged wheels which work well on just about any surface.
+Fans of the Westinghouse like the smooth electric start-up and the rugged wheels, which work well on just about any surface.ir?t=every00c 20&language=en US&l=li2&o=1&a=B078MP1Y64

-On a negative note, this baby isn’t the quietest generator on my list but considering the power that it produces, it is a small price to pay for such a powerful machine.
+On a negative note, this baby isn’t the quietest generator on my list, but considering its power, it is a small price to pay for such a powerful machine.

 Best quiet generator – WEN 56380i

-WEN has a great reputation among RV owners and makes some of the most budget-friendly generators on the market.
-They have a ton of amazing reviews from happy customers that show that you don’t need to spend $3K to power your RV gadgets.
+WEN has an excellent reputation among RV owners and makes some of the most budget-friendly generators on the market.
+They have many wonderful reviews from happy customers that show that you don’t need to spend $3K to power your RV gadgets.

-I am a big fan of the fuel shutoff feature that maximizes the generator’s lifespan by using up the remaining fuel in the carburetor before shutting down.
+I am a big fan of the fuel shutoff feature that maximizes the generator’s lifespan by using the remaining fuel in the carburetor before shutting down.ir?t=every00c 20&language=en US&l=li2&o=1&a=B07PTNTRRJ

-Specially designed for RV’ers, it has a dedicated output so that you can plug it straight into your travel trailer.
-Like all of the “gennies” on this list, it’s an inverter model so can be trusted to charge sensitive electronic devices.
+It is specially designed for RV’ers and has a dedicated output to plug it into your travel trailer.
+Like all of the “gennies” on this list, it’s an inverter model that can be trusted to charge sensitive electronic devices.

 Peace lovers will gravitate to the WEN as it is very quiet.
-At just 57dB, you’ll be able to camp without annoying your nature-loving neighbors.
+At just 57dB, you can camp without annoying your nature-loving neighbors.
 If you didn’t know, the US national park/campsite noise regulation is 65 dB.

-The unit comes with two three-prong 120V receptacles, one AC 120V NEMA TT-30R RV receptacle, one 12V DC receptacle, one 5V USB port, and a digital load/fuel display.
+The unit has two three-prong 120V receptacles, one AC 120V NEMA TT-30R RV receptacle, one 12V DC receptacle, one 5V USB port, and a digital load/fuel display.

 FAQ